 I believe under election law, it's okay to not detail what law firms have done.

-And frankly, a lot of people use law firms because then the law firm product is attorney client privilege.
+And frankly, a lot of people use law firms because then the law firm product is attorney-client privilege.

 So that's not so much out of the pale.

-I understand there are concerns with the Comey memoranda and I share a concern with that as well.
+I understand there are concerns with the Comey memoranda, and I share a concern with that as well.

 There were seven memorandas, I understand it.

-But apparently he gave four to his professor friend, meaning that one may have contained classified information.
+Four contained classified information, but apparently he gave four to his professor friend, meaning that one may have contained classified information.

 And if indeed that's the case, then we need to look into that and we need to investigate it.